-Located at the crossing of Kaczawa, at the intersection of medieval trade routes, Legnica received the first perimeter of the city defensive walls in the years 1281-1326.
-After the great fire of the city from 1338, along with the extension of its area from the south, east and west, the construction of a second strip of defensive walls was undertaken.
+Located at the crossing of the Kaczawa River, at the intersection of medieval trade routes, Legnica was initially a borough of the castellan stronghold, which was the seat of the Silesian dukes from the beginning of the 13th century.
+In 1248, the borough and the castle began to play the role of the capital of the Duchy of Legnica, and in 1252 obtained town charter.
+It probably affected the decision to build a perimeter of the brick defensive walls, erected around 1281-1326.
+After the great fire of the town from 1338, along with the extension of its area from the south, east and west, the construction of a second strip of defensive walls was undertaken.
 Permission for its erection was issued in 1345 by Prince Wenceslaus.

-Townspeople and local peasants played an important role in the fortification and defense of the city.
+Townspeople and local peasants played an important role in the fortification and defense of the town.
 During periods of increased danger, they paid extraordinary war taxes.
 For example, in 1413 1000 fines were collected, in the following year 2909 fines, and a few years later the sum increased to 3600 fines.
-Every resident was obliged to participate in the defense of the city, while each guild master and owner of the house had to own weapons and skills to wield it.
-Already in the fourteenth century there was a city arsenal in Legnica, and the weapons and armaments found in burgher houses were included in the records of the city authorities.
-When preparations for defense against the Hussites began in 1427, the city next to a large number of mercenary soldiers hired 40 well-armed shooters, ahead of other major Silesian cities in terms of defense readiness.
+Every resident was obliged to participate in the defense of the town, while each guild master and owner of the house had to own weapons and skills to wield it.
+Already in the fourteenth century there was a town arsenal in Legnica, and the weapons and armaments found in burgher houses were included in the records of the town authorities.
+When preparations for defense against the Hussites began in 1427, the town next to a large number of mercenary soldiers hired 40 well-armed shooters, ahead of other major Silesian cities in terms of defense readiness.

 In the first half of the 16th century during the reign of Prince Frederick II, when the Turks after beating Hungary in 1529 threatened the Czech kingdom and the cities of Silesia, the next stage of expansion of the fortifications took place.
 By 1533, the moats were widened, the city gates were strengthened and the ramparts were raised.
 The implementation of these construction works did increase the city’s defenses, but it resulted in the total destruction of buildings nearby the fortifications.
 The Benedictine monastery, collegiate church of Holy Grave and the Bernardine monastery were demolished.
 Works continued until 1547, but it were not completed at that time.